Risks Of Money Market Accounts

 A money market account (MMA) is a deposit account that offers savings and checking features.
 It usually provides excellent interest rates and permits fewer transactions than a savings account.

-MMAs are a low-risk option for storing money due to FDIC or NCUA insurance.
+MMAs are a low-risk option for storing money because they are insured by the FDIC or NCUA.
 They cover up to $250,000 per depositor per institution.

 MMAs earn interest because banks invest the deposited funds in low-risk, short-term financial instruments like Treasury bills, certificates of deposit (CDs), and commercial paper.
 However, the interest rate is variable and may fluctuate with market conditions.